novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-1/index.md

 __________________________________

-Above trace is for the first traning batch at the very first epoch.
+Above trace is for the first training batch at the very first epoch.
 You should not try understand these digits in weights, biases and outputs matrices.
-They are going to change their values a lot after running traning loop 100 times (epochs) with N batches each.
+They are going to change their values a lot after running training loop 100 times (epochs) with N batches each.

 # Backward Propagation

-Initial weights and biases are not going to give us right equastions to predict our _y_.
-Even if we propogate the entire dataset through the network.
+Initial weights and biases are not going to give us right equations to predict our _y_.
+Even if we propagate the entire dataset through the network.
 Obviously, someone needs to update these parameters based on some feedback.
 This feedback is calculated via `loss` function.
 In the science literature, `loss function` is also called as `cost function`.
 We are going to use `loss` and `cost` here as synonymous.